 So the azure coastline of the Albanian Riveria has caught your eye?
 Did a quick Google search tell you that Belgrade is an amazing city to visit?
 Have you stumbled upon an article about Skopje’s odd collection of brand new buildings and statues and are longing to see it for yourself?
-In short, it seems that the allure of Balkans travel has infected you, but before you book a flight you need to find the answer to one simple question…how much is this all going to cost?
+In short, it seems that the allure of Balkans travel has infected you, but before you book a flight you need to find the answer to one simple question…how much will a Balkans trip cost?

 Luckily for Western travellers, the Balkans are an incredibly affordable region and your money will go a lot further than it would elsewhere in Europe.
 With this in mind, Balkans travel is attainable for even the tightest of budgets.
 Neither Michael nor I are strangers to the penny-pinching ways of most backpackers and we found it very easy to stick to a fairly tight budget while still maintaining a comfortable standard of living.

 The main objects of concern for any Balkans travel budget will be accommodation, transportation, food, activities, and entertainment.
+After visiting the Balkans as budget backpackers in 2016 and again with a slightly higher budget in 2019, we are well versed to knowing the prices in the Balkans when it comes to travelling.
 I am writing from my own experiences, which included travelling on a minimal budget while still leaving room for the occasional splurge.

 Accommodation is probably going to be the biggest thing you will spend your money on when you’re travelling in the Balkans.
 Fortunately, with the increased popularity of Balkans travel and the entrepreneurial spirit of locals, there are myriad accommodation options to choose from.

-Michael and I stayed predominately in small hostels and, if you’re on a budget, I would highly recommend this for you as well.
-Not only is a bed in a dorm affordable, private rooms can be within reach as well — especially if you’re splitting the costs.
+On our first trip through the Balkans, Michael and I stayed predominately in small hostels and, if you’re on a budget, I would highly recommend this for you as well.
+Not only is a bed in a dorm affordable, but private rooms can also be within reach as well — especially if you’re splitting the costs.
 Another reason I would recommend staying in Balkan hostels is that they are, for the most part, run by young locals who can give the best information about where you’re visiting.

 On average, a bed in an eight-bed dormitory in a Balkan city will set you back roughly €10-15.
 A private room in a hostel will cost somewhere between €25-40, depending on what country you are visiting.

-Aside from accommodation, the other main cost you should consider in your Balkans travel budget is transportation.
-If you have one thing to keep in mind when you’re planning your trip to the Balkans, it’s that buses are king.
-So much so that most train lines in the region are only used for commercial purposes.
+Aside from accommodation, one of the significant costs you should consider in your Balkans travel budget is transportation.
+If you have one thing to keep in mind when you’re planning your trip to the Balkans, it’s that buses are king and the train network in most countries is painfully slow or not well-developed.
 This is all well and good, however, because travelling by bus is not only faster, it is also often cheaper than train travel.

 It will probably come as no surprise that the Balkans are also an affordable place to eat, and it is perfectly easy to sample the local Balkan cuisine with minimal damage to your wallet.
 Trying the local food and drink is one of the best ways to get to know a foreign culture and it should be very easy to work this into a Balkans travel budget.